cbm360/angular_templates_store/README.md

 # Learning AngularJS Template Store App

 This is learning project for AngularJS using the angular_starter.
-The purpose of this project is to get framilier with AgularJS routing and HTTP GET requests, and click event handling.
+The purpose of this project is to get framilier with AgularJS routing, HTTP GET requests, and click event handling.

 1. Create a responsive website to sell theme templates
 2. Retrieve template options from static JSON file using HTTP